EU ministers seek deals on climate laws as economy woes test green pledges

 By Kate Abnett

-BRUSSELS, June 27 (Reuters) - Ministers from European Union countries will meet this week to attempt to agree joint plans to fight climate change, with some diplomats saying countries under economic pressure might water down some of the most ambitious targets proposed by Brussels.
+LUXEMBOURG, June 27 (Reuters) - European Union ministers began talks on Monday to approve new laws to fight climate change, but diplomatic sources said economic pressures could prompt efforts to water down some of the EU's most ambitious proposals.

-The previously scheduled meeting by EU energy ministers will also give them a chance to discuss emergency plans to reduce gas demand, which Brussels is expected to draw up in coming weeks in case of further cuts in supply from Russia.
+EU energy ministers will also discuss options to collectively reduce demand for natural gas as the European Commission prepares to present a plan next month to coordinate steps for further cuts to supply from Russia.

+"For industry we have to present a coordinated approach," EU energy commissioner Kadri Simson said on her arrival at the meeting in Luxembourg, referring to measures to curb gas demand, adding that citizens would be "protected consumers" shielded from such curbs.

+But the threat of an economic slump from surging energy prices has made some countries more cautious about swift changes they fear might bring more disruption.

-Energy ministers are expected to back targets proposed by the EU Commission last year to get 40% of energy from renewable sources and cut energy consumption 9% against expected levels by 2030.
+Energy ministers are expected to back targets proposed by the EU Commission last year to derive 40% of energy from renewable sources and cut energy consumption 9% against expected levels by 2030.

-Brussels hiked those goals to 45% and 13% last month, in a bid to speed up the end of countries' reliance on imported - and increasingly expensive - fossil fuels.
-Ministers are expected to approve the original proposals, and put off considering the upgraded versions until later this year when they negotiate the final laws with the EU parliament.
+Brussels raised those goals to 45% and 13% last month, in a bid to end countries' reliance on Russian fossil fuels faster.

+Ministers are expected to approve the original proposals, and put off considering the upgraded versions until later this year when they negotiate the final laws with the EU parliament, according to diplomats.

 Renewables accounted for around 22% of EU energy in 2020.